Top-rated movers to make your Augusta to Columbia move easy

 - Columbia’s crime rate is lower than Augusta with a score of 3.0 compared to Augusta’s 48.46.
 This means that Columbia neighborhoods are safer than 3.0% of all U.S. neighborhoods, and Augusta neighborhoods are safer than 48.46%.

-- Air quality in Columbia is good, and in Augusta it's good.
+- Air quality in Columbia is Good, and in Augusta it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Columbia without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Columbia.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
-When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.